home research topics teaching his group publications

 The scaling approach that has been the technological mainstay of the semiconductor industry for the last 30 years is beginning to face limits to continued miniaturization with commensurate performance enhancement.
 Prof. Saraswat has been working on new and innovative materials, structures, and process technology of semiconductor devices and interconnects for VLSI and nanoelectronics.
 Areas of his current interest are: new device structures and materials to improve solar cell efficiency and lower cost, continue scaling MOS transistors to nanometer regime, 3-dimentional ICs with multiple layers of heterogeneous devices, and optical interconnections.

-CURRENT MAJOR PROJECTS:
+RECENT MAJOR PROJECTS:

 Materials, Structures, Devices Physics and Technology for Nanoelectronics